 The computers/robots should be doing ALL of this

 Managing budgets: No human can manage a budget 24x7.
 The best companies have budgets feeding from an ERP or Data Warehouse and are NOT writing credits for over spend or sitting around wondering why their portfolio is only spending at 91%.
+This is what RPA is GREAT at.

 Manage keywords, ads, adgroups, bids on an individual account basis: You should be managing a strategy, not a word or bid.
 If adding one key is going to change something dramatically, then something is wrong with your strategy.
 Your data should be driving this.